-Quick, easy and oil-free, this homemade tahini (sesame seed paste) is an essential and versatile ingredient to add to your healthy lifestyle!
+Quick, easy, and oil-free, this homemade sesame seed paste is an essential and versatile ingredient to add to your healthy lifestyle!

 Toast your seeds one of two ways:

-Process the sesame seeds: Once you have toasted your seeds and they have cooled a bit, place them in your food processor, or high speed blender, and process on high until creamy, stopping to scrape down the sides a few times.
-Will take apprx.
-5 – 10 minutes to blend depending on your equipment.
+Process the sesame seeds: Once you have toasted your seeds and they have cooled a bit, place them in your food processor or high-speed blender (add optional salt/garlic powder), and process until creamy, stopping to scrape down the sides a few times.
+The process will take approximately 5 – 10 minutes to blend, depending on your equipment (see notes).

-Store: Tahini will keep in the pantry for 2 months (maybe more), in an airtight container.
+Store: Keep in the pantry for 1 month (maybe more) in an airtight container.
 For maximum freshness, store it in the fridge for up to 6 months.

 Seed-to-paste ratio.
 2 cups of sesame seeds will yield about 1 cup of tahini.